Nagendra1997/mesibo-documentation/livestreaming.md

 2. A list of participants and a way to update the list of participants as and when people join or leave the room
 3. Stream my own video, to the group.
 4. View the videos of participants in the group

-You can checkout the [complete demo app](https://mesibo.com/livedemo) and download the source code from [github](https://github.com/mesibo).

 For starters, let us layout a basic UI in HTML and then understand how the Javascript API works.